LA County reports low numbers of COVID-19 on holiday weekends | ExBulletin

 Meanwhile, vaccination supply is still limited, so Los Angeles County has booked most of the vaccinations available this week and will offer a second dose to those who are ready to receive a second dose.
 Announced that a large county-operated site will have exclusive control over the second vaccination.

-“Next week, most of the appointments on our vaccination site will continue to benefit from a second vaccination,” said Dr. Paul Simon, chief scientific officer of the county, on Friday.
+“Next week, most of the appointments on our vaccination site will continue to be for the second vaccination,” said Dr. Paul Simon, Chief Scientific Officer of the county, on Friday.
 “We offer a second dose only at the Mega-POD (Dispensing Point) site.”

 The county-run Mega POD is located at Pomona Fairplex, Magic Mountain, Forums, Downey’s County Education Department, and California State University, Northridge.